One Person, Ten Months, 50K Stars — The Indie Hacker Story Behind Everything Claude Code

 Closing

-Back to the GitHub page you opened at the start.
+Back to that GitHub page from the start.

 50K+ stars.
 997 tests.
 One name in the contributors section.
 How?